Solomon1533/1dgk.github.io/projects.md

     - My plan is to test these self hosted solutions on my local (and old) HDD.
 If all goes well, I'll set up my own server with a NAS.
 - Use Ollama
 - Make a post for making tea.
 Single cup, pot of tea, etc.
-- Lower internet plan
-    - Current plan is with Rogers - $140 a month (taxes incl.).
-Term ends 2025-08-18.
-Early termination fee is roughly $350, which is ridiculous.
-        - Called and threatened to leave.
-Now my bill is about $70 a month (taxes incl.)
-- Water heater rental - it's a scam, I know - don't ask
 - List my rigs - see [this post](_posts/2024-01-19-my-rigs.md).